uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/cosd.rst

       :class: sectiontitle

-   The cosd(a) function is a degree argument trigonometric fuction.
+   The cosd(a) function is a degree argument trigonometric function.
 It computes the cosine of vector elements multiplied by ``π``/180.
 For an argument ``a``, the function computes cos(``π``\ \*\ ``a``/180).